 Tulane has developed a Net Price Calculator (NPC) to help families make informed financial decisions about the cost of education.
 The NPC provides an estimate of expected aid based on the accuracy of the information entered and the current underlying methodology and packaging assumptions.
 The actual award package will vary depending upon the time of year packaged, prevailing regulatory and institutional policy, availability of funds, actual test scores and academic information, and subjective admission analysis, as well as verifiable financial information.
-The NPC is intended for use by U.S. citizens or permanent residents who plan to apply to become incoming first-year students, entering in a fall semester, pursuing their first undergraduate degree and who will be enrolled fulltime.
-It does not apply to students enrolled in Tulane's graduate, law, or medical schools, or the School of Continuing Studies.
+The NPC is intended for use by U.S. citizens or permanent residents who plan to apply to become incoming first-year students, entering in a fall semester, pursuing their first undergraduate degree and who will be enrolled full-time.
+It does not apply to students enrolled in Tulane's graduate, law, or medical schools, or the School of Professional Advancement.
 The calculator does not estimate admission, but rather provides an estimate of financial aid should the applicant receive admission.

-The Net Price Calculator can be found at https://tulane.studentaidcalculator.com
+The Net Price Calculator can be found at https://tulane.studentaidcalculator.com/survey.aspx

-Estimated Tuition and fees
+· Tuition and fees

-Tuition and fees for 2013-14 have not yet been finalized.
-Tuition for the 2013-2014 academic year is estimated to be \$43,150.
-Mandatory fees for 2013-2014, which include the academic support fee, the student activity fee, the recreation center fee and the health center fee, are estimated to total \$3,780.
+Tuition for the 2021-2022 academic year is projected to be \$56,684.
+Mandatory fees for 2021-2022, which include the academic support fee, the student activity fee, the recreation center fee and the health center fee, are expected to total \$4,130.

-Room and board
+· Room and board

 The estimate for room and board costs for students not living with parents or other relatives is based on the cost of a double room in a traditional residence hall plus a standard board plan.
-For 2013-2014, the average cost of on-campus room and board is \$12,000 for freshmen and \$12,522 for upper-class students.
-For students living at home with parents or other relatives, the estimated room and board cost for 2013-2014 is \$2,900.
+For 2021-2022, the average cost of on-campus room and board is estimated to be \$16,818 for freshmen and \$17,562 for upper-class students.
+For students living at home with parents or other relatives, the estimated room and board cost for 2021-2022 is \$3,512.

-· Books and supplies
+Books and supplies

-For undergraduates in all divisions except for Architecture, the budget for books and supplies is \$1,200 (for Architecture, \$1,400).
+For undergraduates in all divisions except for Architecture, the budget for books and supplies is \$1,200.
+For Architecture, the books and supplies budget is \$1,400.